cyspad/Weaponize-Your-Burp/JSON Values Replacement/README.md

 ## AutoRepeater Replacement Configuration
-1) Replace any payload in json values canary:
+1) Replace any payload in json values payloads:

     ```
     Type: Request String or Request Body
     Match: :"([^"]+)"
-    Replace: :"<canary>"
+    Replace: :"PAYLOAD"
     Which: Replace All
     Regex Match: Enabled
     ```